yatfiw/undergrad-notes/README.md

 # undergrad-notes

-This is an incomplete compilation of notes from all the mathematics and physics courses I've taken at Harvey Mudd College.
+This is a compilation of notes from all the math and physics courses I've taken at Harvey Mudd College.
-Contents are below, including planned but incomplete notes.
+Contents are below, excluding the intentionally incomplete notes.

 <table>
  <tr>